parmegv/leap_doc/docs/design/soledad.md

       "kdf_salt": "400$8$5fb$61b499fe3366d947",
       "kdf_length": 128,
       "cipher": "aes128",
+      "expires_on": "2014-07",
+      "soledad": "xxxxx",
-      "soledad": "xxxxx"
+      "reset_token": "xxxxx"
     }

 About these fields:

-* `doc_id` is determined by the client and computed from `hmac(username@domain, user_password)`.
+* `doc_id` is determined by the client and computed from `hmac(username@domain, passcode)`.
-* `soledad`: the encrypted `soledad.json`, created by `sym_encrypt(cipher, contents(soledad.json), derived_key)` (base64 encoded).
 * `kdf`: the key derivation function to use.
 Only scrypt is currently supported (so for now, this value is ignored).
 * `kdf_salt`: the salt used in the kdf.
 The salt for scrypt is not random, but encodes important parameters like the limits for time and memory.
 * `kdf_length`: the length of the derived key resulting from the kdf.
 * `cipher`: what cipher to use to encrypt `soledad`.
-It must match kdf_length (i.e. the length of the derived_key).
+It must match `kdf_length` (i.e. the length of the derived_key).

-**Authentication**

-Unlike other Soledad requests, access to the recovery database does not require authentication.
-Anyone may query for any `doc_id`.
-The purpose of this is to prevent the server from tracking which recovery document corresponds to which user.

-To mitigate the vulnerabily created by this design, the response to queries of the discovery database have a very long delay.

-TO DO: determine the response delay.
-TO DO: come up with a better abuse prevention scheme (maybe blind signature by the provider).
-TO DO: determine what HMAC to use.
+* `expires_on`: the month in which this recovery document should be purged from the database.
+The server may choose to purge documents before their expiration, but it should not let them linger after it.
+* `soledad`: the encrypted `soledad.json`, created by `sym_encrypt(cipher, contents(soledad.json), derived_key)` (base64 encoded).
+* `reset_token`: an optional encrypted password reset token, if supported by the server, created by `sym_encrypt(cipher, password_reset_token, derived_key)` (base64 encoded).
+The purpose of the reset token is to allow recovery using the recovery code even if the user has forgotten their password.
+It is only applicable if using recovery code method.

+Other variables:

+* `passcode`: either the user password or the recovery code, depending on the option selected by the user.
+* `derived_key`: equal to `kdf(passcode, kdf_salt, kdf_length)`.

 Reference implementation of client
 ===================================